zwave-js/zwave-js-ui/README.md

 ### Replace failed node

 To replace a failed node from the UI you have to use the command `Replace Failed Node`, if everything is ok the controller will start inclusion mode and status will be `Waiting`, now enable inclusion on your device to add it to the network by replacing the failed one.

+### Remove a failed node

+If a node is missing or marked as dead.
+There is a way to cleanup the controller by executing `Remove Failed Node`.
+This will forcebly delete the node from the controller.
+It can only succeed if:
+ - Node has ben first marked as failed using `Has node failed`
+ - Marked as Dead by the controller

+Alive and Sleeping nodes cannot be deleted.

 ## :star: Features